knkrn5/WealthPsychology-app/README.md

 - [License](#license)

 ## Introduction
-WealthPsychology-app is a web application that delves into the psychological factors that influence our relationship with money and wealth.
-By understanding the psychological aspects, we can make better financial decisions and improve our overall well-being.
+WealthPsychology-app is a web application that teaches about the finance and a detail understanding of different financial assets.
+By understanding these aspects throughly, we can make better financial decisions and improve our overall well-being.

 ## Features
 - Comprehensive analysis of the financial concepts